History of Methadone

 empire was broken up by the allies and the plant that had developed

-methadone became part of a new company called Hoechst A G. Eli-Lilly
+methadone became part of a new company called Hoechst A G.

 and other American and UK pharmaceutical companies quickly began

 clinical trials and commercial production of the new drug, polamidon.
-In

 1947 Isbell et al, who had been experimenting extensively with